 Should a student not meet all of the above requirements, he/she may be asked to repeat the year.
 Prior to a final decision by members of the Steering Committee, a meeting is held to review the student's progress throughout the year and any extenuating circumstances that may have contributed to his/her poor results.
-Students who have failed a course may be given the opportunity to complete missed material in the form of criterion-related summative assessments in order to be promoted to the next Year/Grade level.
-The work submitted must receive a passing grade.
+Students who have failed a course may be given the opportunity to complete missed material or work that has not achieved a passing grade in the form of criterion-related summative assessments.
+As well, they may be required to re-sit end of year exams in order to be promoted to the next Year/Grade level.
+The criterion-related work submitted must receive a passing grade of 3.
+The passing grade for re-sit exams is 50%.

 It is an MYP requirement for students in Years 2 - 5/Grades 7 - 10 to take part in at least one interdisciplinary unit.
 Students as critical thinkers gain an understanding of how they must integrate disciplinary perspectives to understand complex issues and ideas.
-Their degree of understanding is demonstrated through one assigned summative assessment task which is assessed with specific IBMYP interdisciplinary criteria.
+Their degree of understanding is demonstrated through one assigned summative assessment task which is assessed with specific IB MYP interdisciplinary criteria.
 Each student's level of achievement in the interdisciplinary unit is documented in the third term report.
 Since this is not one of the MYP subject areas, a failing mark will not determine if a student passes or fails the year but reflects on their ATL skills development.

 The Personal Project, which is externally assessed by the IB, is a culminating independent piece of research that students in Year 5/Grade 10 must submit.
-Students will receive an IBMYP course certificate of their results in September of the following academic year.
+Students will receive an IB MYP course certificate of their results in September of the following academic year.
 Failure to successfully complete the Personal Project will not determine if a student passes or fails the year but will be taken into consideration along with the student's overall achievement in all subject areas including the interdisciplinary unit in determining whether a student will be able to meet the demands of the Diploma Programme.
+(However, as of the following academic year, a passing grade of 3 or higher must be achieved as part of the requirement for a student to obtain an IB MYP Certificate.)

-All MYP students in Grades 7 - 10/Years 2 - 5 are required to sit for year-end school-based subjectspecific exams in all subjects excluding the Arts, Design and Physical and Health Education.
-The purpose of these exams is for students to develop the necessary Approaches to Learning skills (ATL) required for the revision of a broader content of knowledge and to prepare them to meet the demands of the Diploma Programme in high school.
+All MYP students in Grades 7 - 9/Years 2 - 4 are required to sit for year-end school-based subject-specific exams in all subjects excluding the Arts, Design as well as Physical and Health Education.
+Summative assessments and/or final exams for grade 9 may also take the form of on-screen exams in order for students to prepare for eAssessment in Grade 10 as explained below.
+The purpose of final exams is for students to develop the necessary Approaches to Learning skills (ATL) required for the revision of a broader content of knowledge and to prepare them to meet the demands of the Diploma Programme in high school.
 They also provide teachers with valuable feedback on both their Approaches to Teaching (ATT) as well as student learning.
 The mark students obtain is documented in their report as a percentage so that it is distinguished from their MYP final grade out of 7.
-Student performance on these exams does not determine whether a student passes or fails the year since this is determined by the MYP final grades in each subject.
+Student performance on these exams may be used as one more element of assessment, indicating the student's effort and learning, in the best fit criterion for student knowledge and understanding in a subject.